 MANFRED: I’ll be all alone.
 I’ve lost Klaus and now you.

 CENSORS: Cut that line.
 Manfred’s too sympathetic.
-And don’t let Bruno escape.
+And don’t let Boris escape.

 Scene Nine: Courtroom

 MOM: But Klaus and the Maid are in love!